abdulwaheedsyed/abdulwaheedsyed/README.md

 ---

 ## 🚀 About Me
-Innovative and detail-oriented **Software Development Leader** with 16+ years of experience in architecting, building, and deploying scalable systems for enterprise clients.
+Innovative and detail-oriented **Software Development Leader** with experience in architecting, building, and deploying scalable systems for enterprise clients.
 Skilled in **IoT solutions, cloud infrastructure, and full-stack application development** with a proven track record of leading teams and delivering high-quality, mission-critical solutions.

 ---